defuse/yescrypt/README.md

 Currently, none of the implementations are optimized.

 Using a non-optimized implementation in production is a security weakness.
-This is because you are forced to use weaker parameters than you could use use with an optimized implementation, and therefore the attacker has more of an advantage.
+This is because you are forced to use weaker parameters than you could have with an optimized implementation, and therefore the attacker has more of an advantage.

 Use an optimized native implementation if possible.